How do I delete or terminate my Amazon EC2 resources?

 - Deregister all Amazon Machine Images (AMIs).

-In addition, terminate all Elastic Beanstalk environments.
+- Terminate all Elastic Beanstalk environments.

 Note: Reserved Instances are billed as a flat fee each month.
-The fee is determined by the contract that you agreed to when you activated the Reserved Instance.
+Instead, the fee is determined by the contract that you agreed to when you activated the Reserved Instance.
 Reserved Instances can't be canceled, but if you have a US bank account, you can list them for sale on the Reserved Instance Marketplace.

 The following EC2-related resources don't generate charges when used or provisioned to an account: